jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Set: The New Defenders
 Namor All three of Namor’s **Rage** powers DO count face-down exhausted enemy characters as well.
 Likewise, his two **Level Up** powers also DO count facedown exhausted enemy characters as well.

+**Atlantis Rises**
+**Atlantis Rises** adds a new row to your side, between your back row and your resource row, for the rest of the game.
+A player can’t have more than one Atlantis row on their side.
+Atlantis works just like your front and back rows (you can move characters there during your Formation Step, for example) with the following exceptions:

+* Characters in Atlantis can’t attack.
+* They are ‘protected’ by faceup characters in your front row and back row.
+* They can’t be attacked unless each character in your front and back rows is face down.

 # Nebula
 Set: The MCU Battles